Anything-Minecraft-Team/anything-minecraft/tutorials/en_us/Raspberry_pi_mcserver.md

 # Step 4
 Now you can configure the server, play with your friends, download plugins...
 You can find **a lot** of plugins on [SpigotMC](https://www.spigotmc.org/resources/) or [Bukkit](https://dev.bukkit.org/bukkit-plugins)
-You may want to install very util plugins like WorldEdit or WorldGuard...
+You may want to install plugins like WorldEdit or WorldGuard...
 And this is the end of the tutorial.